Welcome to Renaturing Seaford!

 We’d love to hear from you if you have a group, project, news, story or photographs.
 Let us know if you have feedback or would like to help!

-Please spread the word about the website and sign up to the newsletter which will launch very soon.
+Please spread the word about the website and sign up to the regular newsletter.

-Renaturing Seaford is run by volunteers and funded by the Ouse Valley Climate Action fund.
-(It is not an umbrella organisation).
+It is not an umbrella organisation.
 Groups and individuals retain ownership and responsibility for their own pages and updates.

 Many thanks to our supporters including South Downs National Park, Ouse Valley Climate Action fund, Seaford Town Council, Seaford Community Partnership, Seaford Environmental Alliance and Lewes District Council.